cognesy/instructor-php

 Get Started

 Installing Instructor is simple.
-Run following command in your terminal and you're on your way to a smoother data handling experience!
+Run following command in your terminal, and you're on your way to a smoother data handling experience!

-composer install cognesy/instructor-php
+composer require cognesy/instructor-php

 Usage